 Likes and Dislikes on Drop It:

 - High Quality Components – The Drop Zone is made of high quality plastic.
 It doesn’t feel cheesy to us whatsoever.
 The “shape” pieces are also well made.
 The shapes seem to be made of solid wood and then painted.
-Ours haven’t chipped or been damage from game play.
+Ours haven’t chipped or been damaged from game play.

 - Looks Great on the Table – This is one of those games that is simply eye-catching.
 It looks like an updated form of the old “Connect 4” drop-checkers game.
 This was one of the more popular games at Gen Con in 2018.
 Many passersby wanted a chance to test it at the Kosmos Booth.

 - Easy to Teach / Easy to Learn – This is a very easy game to teach people.
 The box says ages 8 and up, and this feels about right to us.

 - Great Box Design – All the components fit nicely back into the box.
 Although you have to remove the drop zone from the base in order to store it.
 You don’t even need to put it back in the box, as it looks pretty cool just sitting on your game shelf.